frosbytedev/privacy-policies/polishr-privacy-policy.md

 ---

-## Data Processing

-- Text is sent to a third-party AI service (Groq) for processing only.
-- We do not train models on your data.
-- Your text is not shared with anyone except the AI service provider.

----

 ## Data Retention

 - **Text:** Deleted immediately after processing (not stored).
 - **Usage Data:** Automatically expires after 48 hours.
 - **User ID:** Stored only in your browser, not on our servers.

----

-## Security

-- All data is transmitted over HTTPS.
-- API keys and secrets are stored server-side, never exposed in the extension.
-- We use Cloudflare Workers for secure backend processing.

 ---